RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 {{% notice note %}}
 Parameter names are case sensitive.
 The following are the valid values for boolean configuration parameters.
-If no value is present the feature is disabled.
+If no value is present, the feature is disabled.
 True: 1, true, True
 False: 0, false, False
 {{% /notice %}}